Diophantine approximations for translation surfaces and planar resonant sets: Introduction

 Any $G\in\sltwor$ preserves the euclidian area form $ dx\wedge dy=i/2dz\wedge d\bar{z} $ on the plane; therefore we have $ \area\big(G\cdot X\big)=\area(X) $, where for $X=(S,w)$ we set

 It follows that $\sltwor$ acts on the real sub-orbifold $\cH^{(1)}$ of $\cH$, defined as the set of those translation surfaces $X$ with $\area(X)=1$.
 It is well-known that $X$ is a Veech surface if and only if its orbit $\cM:=\sltwor\cdot X$ is closed in $\cH^{(1)}$, and in this case $\cM$ is isometric to $\sltwor/\veech(X)$.
-Relevant subgroups actions are the diagonal group $g_t$, known as \emph{Teichm\"uller flow}, the group of rotations $r_\theta$ and the \emph{horocyclic flow} $u_s$, which are given respectively by
+Relevant subgroups actions are the diagonal group $g_t$, the group of rotations $r_\theta$ and the \emph{horocyclic flow} $u_s$, which are given respectively by

-The action of the diagonal group $g_t$ is the geodesic flow for the Teichm\"uller metric, and we refer to $g_t$ orbits as Teichm\"uller geodesics.
-We refer the reader to \cite{ForniMatheus} and \cite{ZorichFlat} for a thorough introduction to flat surfaces and Teichm\"uller dynamics.
+The action of the diagonal group $g_t$ is also known as \emph{Teichm\"uller flow}, and corresponds to the geodesic flow for the Teichm\"uller metric, and we refer to $g_t$ orbits as Teichm\"uller geodesics.
+We refer the reader to \cite{ForniMatheus} and \cite{ZorichFlat} for an exhaustive introduction to translation surfaces and Teichm\"uller dynamics.